Q: What is Amazon WorkSpaces?

 Q: What are the requirements for bringing my Windows desktop Licenses to Amazon WorkSpaces?

-You need an active and eligible Microsoft Volume Licensing (VL) agreement with Software Assurance contracts to bring your Windows 7 or Windows 10 Desktop licenses to Amazon WorkSpaces.
+You need an active and eligible Microsoft Volume Licensing (VL) agreement with Software Assurance contracts to bring your Windows 10 Desktop licenses to Amazon WorkSpaces.
 Please consult with your Microsoft representative to confirm your eligibility in bringing your Windows Desktop licenses to Amazon WorkSpaces.

 Q: How do I get started with bringing my Windows desktop licenses to Amazon WorkSpaces?